Feliz11/academy/intro/intro_general_particlmarketplace.rst

    :description lang=en: Do e-commerce, in privacy, without anyone in between —a fair and level playing field for everyone.
    :keywords lang=en: Boss, Blockchain, Privacy, E-Commerce, liberty, freedom

-:term:`Particl Marketplace` is a one-of-a-kind e-commerce platform that lets you buy and sell goods and services online with nobody in between.
-It’s just you and the other person you’re dealing with.
-There’s no company operating, controlling, or benefiting from the marketplace.
+:term:`Particl Marketplace` is a platform that lets you buy and sell goods and services online privately, with no middle man.
+There is no centralized entity operating, controlling, or benefiting from the marketplace.

-Unlike Amazon, eBay, or any other in-betweens, it is built with core security and privacy principles that keep you and your data safe at all times.
+Unlike Amazon and other traditional marketplace platforms, Particl Marketplace and the PART privacy coin are built with security and privacy principles at their core, which empowers buyers and sellers to keep their identity and data safe at all times.

+The Particl project aims to make available advanced and intuitive blockchain technology, to empower individuals to accomplish transactions online privately and with no middleman - to the benefit of their communities and to the detriment of the centralized entities that prey on them.

 **The world has changed, so you change as well to brace up your liberty and future.**

 * :ref:`Protect your finances <Protect Your Finances>` and keep extra money for what matters in your life.
 * :ref:`Stand for liberty <Stand For Liberty>` and stop being the exploited product.
 * :ref:`Squash the rogues <Squash The Rogues>` and stop the scammers.
-* :ref:`Contribute to society <Contribute To Society>` when you buy and sell online.
+* :ref:`Contribute to your community <Contribute To Your Communities>` when you buy and sell online.

-Advanced and easy-to-use technology empowers you, your local economy, but not the corporate monopolies that prey on it.
-Feel like a hero fighting our generation’s most powerful villains!

 .. note::
 	 Particl Marketplace relies on open-source technologies openly audited, inspected, and improved by a global community.
 It is based on distributed ledger and peer-to-peer technologies.
 It runs on a network of independent nodes hosted by volunteers scattered across the world.
 The entirely autonomous platform doesn’t require any central party to operate or maintain, which means no company or organization is between buyers and sellers.